 - Coming back from the ski resort to JR Takanosu Station or Ōdate-Noshiro Airport requires reservations to be made 2 hours in advance.

 There are 4 taxi services that you can call to make your reservation.
 Please refer to Akita Nairiku Line’s website HERE for phone numbers.

 Quick Yearly Event Calendar at Mt.
 Moriyoshi

 - The ski season starts from mid-Dec to early May (while there is enough snow)

-- From April to early May, the resort is only opened for skiing on weekends and public holidays
+- From April to early May, the resort is only open for skiing on weekends and public holidays

-- Autumn foliage usually peaks from mid to late October
+- Fall foliage usually peaks from mid to late October

 Mt.
 Moriyoshi Ani Ski Resort